 The primary threat to North Pacific loggerheads is drowning from entanglement in longline and gillnet fishing gear.
 Thousands of adult and juvenile North Pacific loggerheads are caught each year in pelagic longline fisheries operated by the U.S., Japan, China, and other nations (Lewison et al. 2004).
-A recent NMFS analysis indicates that fisheries have likely caused multiple mortalities or serious injuries to loggerhead turtles after 2003 (Carretta et al. 2017).
 Numerous loggerheads also are caught and killed in coastal fishing gear off Baja California.